KevinGFripp/MLP-using-Python-CUDA/README.md

 # MLP-using-Python-CUDA
 A multi-layer perceptron (MLP) network accelerated with CUDA, implemented in Python, for the MNIST digits classification problem.
+This repository benchmarks varied CUDA optimisations in the forward and backward passes of the network relative to a PyTorch analog.

 <img width="587" height="414" alt="Schematic" src="https://github.com/user-attachments/assets/09def155-d6bd-4be7-b189-475a15e82762" />